roghayem/bake-with-what-you-have/README.md

 ## ⭐ Support

-If you like this project, consider giving it a ⭐ on GitHub.
+If you found this project useful, consider giving it a ⭐ on GitHub.
+It really helps and motivates me to build more projects!